 The problem is that we limited humans do not always understand when we are venerating (or even paying attention to) something in a way that Yahweh considers reverential.
 We saw in the last chapter that Satan is so pleased that we would consider ourselves worthy of being celebrated, that He makes one’s own birthday the highest holy day on the Satanic Calendar.

 The way Yahweh looks at things, anything that occupies our mental, emotional, physical or spiritual energies is something we serve.
 That is, if we spend time talking about Astrology instead of talking about Yahweh and Yeshua, then we are serving the sun, the moon and the stars.
-The same applies to money, gold, diamonds, football, basketball, pizza, home decorating, or even the latest Shakespeare festival.
+The same applies to money, gold, diamonds, football, basketball, pizza, home decorating, or even the latest Shakespeare feast.
 Anything that takes our focus off of Yahweh, and places it onto a thing of the material realm detracts from the service of Yahweh; and therefore it qualifies as service.

 The question of what we spend our mental, emotional, spiritual and physical energies on is huge.
 It touches on the very heart of worship.
 Therefore, brothers and sisters, let us ask ourselves and be honest: are we spending our spiritual, mental, emotional and physical energies trying to become better servants of the Most High?
 Or are we doing something else with our time, our money and our energy?

 Let us take a good, honest look at our living spaces through Yahweh’s eyes.
 What is the center of our house?
 Is Scripture truly the focus of our living room?
 Are Yahweh’s words really the focus of our family’s daily lives?
-Are Yahweh’s festivals the time we purchase things for ourselves, and rest?
+Are Yahweh’s feasts the time we purchase things for ourselves, and rest?
 If not, then why not?

 If we love Yahweh, and if we fear the Day of Judgment, then let us be honest with ourselves, and face into these issues, so that we can do something about them while it is still day.
 Because of His great love, our times of past ignorance Yahweh overlooks: but now He commands all men everywhere to repent.